 Get the photos out from your early days.

 Wear the aftershave/perfume you wore when you first met – your brain will do the rest!

-Alternatively, cook a three-course meal for your partner (or buy ready made stuff and pretend!), when he/she least expects it.
+Alternatively, cook a three-course meal for your partner (or buy ready-made stuff and pretend!), when he or she least expects it.

-Spice of your sex-life, read books from Nicole Daedom, Kidder Kaper, Tommy Leanard and Tammy Nelson.
+Spice up your physical relationship; read books from Nicole Daedom, Kidder Kaper, Tommy Leanard and Tammy Nelson.
 Or find some exciting films!

-Or picnic at five in the morning, watch the sun come up and listen to the birds’ morning chorus.
+Or go for a picnic at five in the morning, watch the sun come up and listen to the birds’ morning chorus.
 Picnic in the pouring rain or in a raging storm.

-A bedroom is for sleeping (and enjoying your sexual relationship of course) – so take the television out of that room.
+A bedroom is for sleeping (and enjoying your physical relationship of course) – so take the television out of that room.